After four weeks in her new role as provost of Chapman University, Norma Bouchard happily reported that her first impressions had been confirmed.

-The announcement by Chapman President Daniele C. Struppa follows a nationwide search to replace Glenn Pfeiffer, who is retiring in July after five highly effective years as provost.
-Following a sabbatical, Pfeiffer will return to his previous position as a professor of accounting in Argyros School of Business and Economics.
+Bouchard joins Chapman as an internationally recognized scholar and innovator with extensive experience leading diverse academic programs.
+Her selection culminated a nationwide search to replace Glenn Pfeiffer, who retired in July after five highly effective years as provost.
+Following a sabbatical, Pfeiffer will return to his position as a professor of accounting in the Argyros School of Business and Economics.

 A Global Perspective That Bridges Disciplines

-“Dr. Bouchard is uniquely prepared to lead our academic community into the next phase of Chapman’s forward momentum,” Struppa said.
+“Dr. Bouchard is uniquely prepared to lead our academic community into the next phase of Chapman’s forward momentum,” said Chapman President Daniele C. Struppa.
 “She brings a global perspective as well as an impressive depth of experience as a researcher, scholar and leader who shares our belief in the importance of a collaborative culture that includes a wide range of diverse voices.”